mattf/savanna/doc/source/rdo_quickstart.rst

 1. ``sudo yum install -y openstack-packstack``
 2. ``sudo packstack --allinone``

+START UNDER DEVELOPMENT
+Alternatively, create a multi-host installation.
+You'll need to make sure you have two network interfaces available and connecting all the hosts you want in your installation.
+You will also need password-less ssh access to all nodes, or have the root account password available when prompted.

+2. ``sudo packstack --install-hosts=$(host $(hostname) | cut -f4 -d\
+),node2's ip, node3's ip, etc`` --os-quantum-install=n --novanetwork-auto-assign-floating-ip=y

+Note, --os-quantum-install=n, i.e. use nova-networking, is required until Savanna supports quantum/neutron.
+The missing feature is auto assignment of floating IPs.
+END UNDER DEVELOPMENT

 Second, stash and load the credentials needed to administer the installation.